Snowberry.Mediator 2.0.0

 • When you explicitly provide PipelineBehaviorTypes (or StreamPipelineBehaviorTypes), the order of types in the list is preserved and used as the base ordering.

-• When pipeline behaviors are discovered via scanning, or when combining scanned and explicit lists, the framework can use the PipelineOverwritePriorityAttribute applied to behavior types to determine priority.
+• When pipeline behaviors are discovered via scanning, or when combining scanned and explicit lists, the framework uses the PipelineOverwritePriorityAttribute applied to behavior types to determine priority.

 • PipelineOverwritePriorityAttribute contains an integer Priority property.
-Higher values indicate higher priority — behaviors with a higher Priority value are executed earlier in the pipeline chain.
+Higher values indicate higher priority - behaviors with a higher Priority value are executed earlier in the chain (and therefore wrap behaviors with lower priorities).

 Practical guidance: